Undergraduate Writing Symposium: Submissions and Self-Nominations

 Before completing the submission form, please familiarize yourself with the information below on Eligibility, First-Year Submission Guidelines and Requirements, and the Submission Form’s Required Written Components.

-For first-year submissions, all authors invited to the symposium will also be given the chance to prepare their piece for digital publication in this year’s volume of Scaffold: A Showcase of Vanderbilt First-Year Writing.
+For first-year submissions, all authors invited to the symposium will also have their pieces automatically considered for digital publication in this year’s volume of Scaffold: A Showcase of Vanderbilt First-Year Writing.
 That process involves the author working with the Writing Studio on polishing their manuscript and submitting a short video or audio reflection on the writing of the piece and what they learned.
 (Guidelines will be provided to finalists.)

 Eligibility